 - Power switch.
-Move the power switch to the I position to power on the L1 controller within the C-brick, and to the 0 position to power off the L1 controller.
-Powering on the L1 controller illuminates the 12-VDC LED green. - PWR (power) connector.
-This connects the C-brick to the power bay, to provide 12-VDC and 48-VDC power to the C-brick. - 48-VDC and 12-VDC LEDs.
+Move the power switch to the I position to power on the L1 controller within the CR-brick, and to the 0 position to power off the L1 controller.
+Powering on the L1 controller illuminates the 12-VDC LED green. - Two PWR (power) connectors.
+These connect the CR-brick to the power bay, to provide 12-VDC and 48-VDC power to the CR-brick. - 48-VDC and 12-VDC LEDs.
 The power switch must be in the ON (I) position for these LEDs to be on.
-The 12-VDC LED illuminates green when the L1 controller is powered on and operating, and the 48-VDC LED illuminates green when the rest of the C-brick internal components are powered on and operating.
-You can power on the internal components by pressing the On/Off switch (brick reset button) on the L1 controller panel. - Node 0 and Node 1 LINK (NI Network Interface) connectors.
-These Xtown2 connectors connect the C-brick to an R-brick or to another C-brick.
-These are connected with a NUMAlink cable at 1.6 GB/s in each direction. - Heartbeat LEDs.
+The 12-VDC LED illuminates green when the L1 controller is powered on and operating, and the 48-VDC LED illuminates green when the rest of the CR-brick internal components are powered on and operating.
+You can power on the internal components by pressing the On/Off switch (brick reset button) on the L1 controller panel. - NUMAlink connectors A, F, G, H (or Network Interface (NI) connectors).
+These upper and lower connectors attach the CR-brick to an R-brick or to other CR-bricks.
+These are connected with a NUMAlink cable at 3.2 GB/s in each direction. - Heartbeat LEDs.
 The four heartbeat LEDs turn on and off at a preset rate when the Linux operating system is running.
 The heartbeat LEDs indicate that the processor is functioning and can process an interrupt from the operating system.
 The LEDs for each node are arranged in pairs.
-The lower LED represents the processor 0 heartbeat, and the upper LED represents the processor 1 heartbeat. - Node 0 and Node 1 XIO (II I/O Interface) connectors.
-These Xtown2 connectors connect a C-brick to an I/O-brick (IX-brick or PX-brick).
+The lower LED represents the processor 0 heartbeat, and the upper LED represents the processor 1 heartbeat. - Node 1 and Node 3 XIO (II I/O Interface) connectors.
+These Xtown2 connectors connect a CR-brick to an IX-brick or PX-brick.
 These are connected with a NUMAlink cable at 1.2 GB/s in each direction. - Console connector.
-This is an RS-232 serial port (console and diagnostic port) that connects the L1 controller within a C-brick to a system console.
-The C-brick L1 controller communicates with a system console through the console connector, which provides a serial bus that uses the standard RS-232 protocol. - L1 port connector.
-This universal serial bus (USB) connector connects the L1 controller within a C-brick to the L2 controller on the rack enclosure for systems with no router. - Processor status LEDs.
+This is an RS-232 serial port (console and diagnostic port) that connects the L1 controller within a CR-brick to a system console.
+The CR-brick L1 controller communicates with a system console through the console connector, which provides a serial bus that uses the standard RS-232 protocol. - L1 host port connector.
+This universal serial bus (USB) connector connects to the L1 controller. - Processor status LEDs.
 The 32 processor status LEDs (8 for each processor) are used by SGI service engineers for diagnostic purposes. - Link and XIO connector LEDs.
 Each connector has an LED that illuminates yellow and an LED that illuminates green.
-One LED illuminates yellow to indicate that both the C-brick and the brick to which it is connected are powered on.
-The other LED illuminates green when the link between the C-brick and the other brick is established.
+One LED illuminates yellow to indicate that both the CR-brick and the brick to which it is connected are powered on.
+The other

+LED illuminates green when the link between the CR-brick and the other brick is established.

-Figure 5-4 Rear View of C-Brick
+Figure 5-4 Rear View of CR-brick